-The police department's budgeted staffing consists of 14 full-time sworn officers.
-The structure consists of the chief, assistant chief, three (3) sergeants, six (7) patrol officers, one (1) full time detectives, and one (1) School Resource Officer (SRO).
-I am pleased to report, that in 2017, we have once again become fully staffed, the first time since 2012.
-Due to the fact that we only recently became fully staffed, the Assistant Chief position remained unfilled throughout 2017
+The police department's budgeted staffing was increased by one full time position for a total of 15 full-time sworn officers in 2018.
+The structure consists of the chief, assistant chief, three (3) sergeants, six (7) patrol officers, one (1) full time detective, one (1) School Resource Officer (SRO) and one (1) code enforcement officer.
+The code enforcement duties were taken over by the LPD during a citywide restructuring, which added one full time position to the department.